DanielEduardoLopez/DanielEduardoLopez/README.md

 <h2> Hi there 👋 </h2>

-<p><!--em--> Engineer specialized in data analysis, with 7 years of experience in the Intellectual Property, Medical Products, and Pharmaceutical industries.
+<p><!--em--> Engineer specialized in data analysis, with 7 years of experience in the Pharma, Medical Products, and Intellectual Property.
 The thing I enjoy the most is working with the data and working with the people.

 I love learning 🤓 and I look forward for a balance ⚖ among my hard and soft skills, reason why I hold an <b>Master of Business Administration</b> (Mexico) and also a <b>Master in Quantitative Biotechnology</b> (Spain).